Boundary Issues

 It is never acceptable to have a sexual relationship with a current patient.

-You need to immediately transfer the care of the patient to another practitioner and immediately seek advice from Avant.
+You need to immediately transfer the care of the patient to another practitioner and seek advice from Avant.

 Relationship with a former patient

-The patient’s capacity to consent to a relationship may also be impaired if their judgment or decision-making ability is compromised.
+The patient’s capacity to consent to a relationship may also be impaired if their judgement or decision-making ability is compromised.
 For example, the patient may have previously been the subject of sexual abuse or domestic violence.

 If you are contemplating a relationship with a patient it is important to ensure, and document, that the professional relationship has been transferred to another practitioner who is aware of the situation and can ensure the patient has adequate support systems in place.